- New Instructor Tip: Pick Apart a Pushup

 - New Instructor Tool: Customizable AOIN spreadsheet

-- Instructor Tip: Adding Clarity to the Deltoid
+- New Instructor Tip: Adding Clarity to the Deltoid

-- Instructor Tip: Taking the Mystery out of the Levator Scapula
+- New instructor Tip: Taking the Mystery out of the Levator Scapula

 A Massage Therapist’s Guide to Pathology